Perspective: Time irreversibility in systems observed at coarse resolution: Dynamics at coarse resolution

 First, note that, by definition, any milestoned trajectory lives on a discrete state space.
 Thus, trajectories can be exactly described by the sequence of states $q_1, q_2,\dots$ and the amount of time $t_1, t_2, \dots$ spent in the respective states.
 However, as generally the case for coarse grained dynamics, even if we decide to assume $\traj$ to be Markovian, the coarse grained dynamics can have arbitrarily complicated memory and non-exponential and history-dependent waiting times.
 In order to see why milestoning with ``good milestones'' is beneficial, we recall the reasons for emergence of strong memory effects.
-First, by projecting onto localized cores\blue{, see Fig.~\ref{fig:milestone_2d},} we inherently eliminate fast local recrossing events, and focus on long-time/larger-scale, yielding waiting times that are closer to being exponentially distributed.
+First, by projecting onto localized cores, see Fig.~\ref{fig:milestone_2d}, we inherently eliminate fast local recrossing events, and focus on long-time/larger-scale, yielding waiting times that are closer to being exponentially distributed.
 Second, if we select milestones to be small enough, we minimize the correlations between entry and exit points of milestones, and thereby reduce correlations in the sequence of visited states as well as correlations between waiting times in a given state and the sequence of preceding states.
 What is a ``good'' choice of milestones is a tricky question and in full generality is still an unsolved problem (see, e.g., Refs.~\cite{Suarez2021JCTC,Schuette2011JCP}).
-A ``good'' choice of milestones that are to yield a dynamics as close as possible to Markov will be the one for which microscopic trajectories will spend only short periods of time outside any milestone and correlations between sequences of milestones will be minimal \cite{Hartich2021PRX}.
+A ``good'' choice of milestones that are to yield a dynamics as close as possible to Markov will be the one for which microscopic trajectories will spend only short periods of time outside any milestone and correlations between sequences of milestones will be minimal \cite{Hartich2021PRX}. \blue{Note that the (somewhat counterintuitive) concurrent need for small milestones and short times spent outside the milestones for the emergence of Markovian dynamics highlights that approaching such a Markovian limit does by no means exist in general, but instead is a very special case.}